mistrzostwaobieraniamandarynek/mistrzostwaobieraniamandarynek.github.io/README.md

 # The Official MOM website

-This website was created and is currently mainained by Jakub Ćwikowski aka.
+This website was created and is currently maintained by Jakub Ćwikowski aka.
 [Jerry-BloodBerry](https://github.com/Jerry-BloodBerry).
 It is a set of static webpages made for MOM to advertise the MOM event.

 ## Facebook scraper